avelino/awesome-go/README.md

 - [Fuego](https://github.com/go-fuego/fuego) - The framework for busy Go developers!
 Web framework generating OpenAPI 3 spec from source code.
 - [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.
 - [Ginrpc](https://github.com/xxjwxc/ginrpc) - Gin parameter automatic binding tool,gin rpc tools.
-- [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.
 - [Goa](https://github.com/goadesign/goa) - Goa provides a holistic approach for developing remote APIs and microservices in Go.
 - [GoFr](https://github.com/gofr-dev/gofr) - Gofr is an opinionated microservice development framework.
 - [GoFrame](https://github.com/gogf/gf) - GoFrame is a modular, powerful, high-performance and enterprise-class application development framework of Golang.